Key takeaways

 Journal creation and posting

-Manual entry is slow and error prone.
+Manual ledger entry is slow and error prone.
 Automated journals map to correct ledgers and sync to Tally or Zoho Books in near real time.

 Compliance documentation and audit trail